tjbuck11/NYC-Living-Optimization/README.md

 ## Stage 3: Determining *how* to get to each Location

-As noted in the problem description, I want to get a good idea for how I should travel to each location.
+As noted in the problem description, I want to get a good idea of how I should travel to each location.
 An optimization model proves to be useful since there are a **many** different combinations of methods to choose from and doing so by hand is nearly impossible.
 The model takes in a distance and computes a time and cost to each $\ell$ for every transportation method.
 It chooses the optimal methods, which is done by implementing a binary variable.
 The objective of the model is to minimize my total travel time while keeping the cost within my transportation budget.
 The formulations for cost and time from a given distance in miles are described below.

 ### Data